-The coverage hole can be induced, in a NDT, to see how the related services are getting effected.
+The coverage hole can be induced, in an NDT, to see how the related services are getting effected.
 The remedial actions can be decided to mitigate the problems arising due to the induced coverage hole.

 NDT can be used for fault injection experiments avoiding impact on the physical network while measuring and monitoring the impact of each injected fault in the NDT simulation.
 This could be leveraged, to build a training dataset for enhancing and enriching detection and diagnosing systems capabilities.
 In addition, NDT could be leveraged for improving root causes analysis.